microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 > | Ignored      |     5   |
 > | **Total**    | **155** |

-It will furthermore add a comment to indicate that a review of the file may not be necessary.
+It will furthermore add a comment to indicate that a review of the file is unnecessary.

 > :exclamation: **This file doesn't require review.**